The Hertie School’s Professor of Public Health and Education turns his attention to Gen Z.

 “Kids want to be taken seriously and see that they have opportunities.”

-Hands-on engagement is the key to making kids understand why politics is important, he says.
-Experiencing democracy at a young age – even in Kindergarten, say by letting kids see that their voice counts - can instil these values as they get older.
-In classes where kids were allowed to make the rules for inappropriate behaviour, young people have shown themselves to be even stricter than the adults, Hurrelmann says, chuckling.
+Experiencing democracy at a young age – even in Kindergarten, by letting kids see that their voice counts – can instil these values as kids get older.
+In classes where young children were allowed to make the rules for inappropriate behaviour, they showed themselves to be even stricter than the adults, Hurrelmann says with a chuckle.